 5. Increased Combined Products Usage

-Utilizing medical products like drugs, devices and softwares in combination is a recent trend that can offer better medicare outcomes.
+Utilizing medical products like drugs, devices, and software in combination is a recent trend that can offer better medical outcomes.
 But using various combinations involving complex products can pose high risks.
-Manufacturers must develop comprehensive medical devices and design risk solutions to address the potential risks associated with each component and their combined effects.
+Manufacturers must develop comprehensive medical device risk management solutions to address the potential risks associated with each component and their combined effects.

 Best Practices to Prevent Risks in Medical Device Design